subjectbit/homeassistant/README.md

 # UI Screenshots

 ## Overview
-<p>The overview page gives a quick snapshot of activity in the hosue.
+<p>The overview page gives a quick snapshot of activity in the house.
 Some elements such as media players and any open doors or windows are dynamic and only appear while in certain states (e.g. an open window).
 I've shifted my approach to the UI in general by trying to use it less in favor of building intuitive contexts and automations. </p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/subjectbit/homeassistant/master/ui/overview_ui.png">
 </p>

 ## Basement
-<p>Rather than taking a room by room view approach, I've paried down each view to represent the floor (basement, first, second). </p>
+<p>Rather than taking a room by room view approach, I've pared down each view to represent the floor (basement, first, second). </p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/subjectbit/homeassistant/master/ui/basement.png">
 </p>

 ## First Floor

-<p>Each column represents diferent spaces.
+<p>Each column represents different spaces.
 My home has a very open first floor layout so blending the different lighting and motion contexts is important.</p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/subjectbit/homeassistant/master/ui/first_floor.png">
 </p>

 ## Second Floor

-<p>I've tried to use a consistant hirearchy in each view by displaying motion and lights, then media players, then any additional sensors such as climate or window/door status.</p>
+<p>I've tried to use a consistent hierarchy in each view by displaying motion and lights, then media players, then any additional sensors such as climate or window/door status.</p>
 <p align="center">
   <img src="https://raw.githubusercontent.com/subjectbit/homeassistant/master/ui/second_floor.png">
 </p>